stacks-network/docs/stacks-in-depth/nodes-and-miners/mine-mainnet-stacks-tokens.md

 If you want to learn more about the technical details of mining, please review the mining guide:

 {% hint style="info" %}
-**Tip:** It is recommened to use a persistent location for the chainstate, in the steps below we're using `/bitcoin`.
+**Tip:** It is recommended to use a persistent location for the chainstate, in the steps below we're using `/bitcoin`.
 {% endhint %}

 #### Update the Bitcoin Configuration File